-theramblertwo asked: I'm so glad I happened to run across your blog.
+theramblertwo said: I'm so glad I happened to run across your blog.
 Do you publish your posts elsewhere?
 If not, you seriously should look into it.
 All your wisdom is just kind of astounding (like, Exactly how old are you?)
 I hope to write essays similar to yours someday but I'm not quite sure where to start, nor am I aware of the kind of work other people would be interested in reading and publishing, or how pieces even reach the publisher.
 Would you have any advice for a young writer?
 Again, great postings! xx

 In answer (at least partially) to two of your questions, I’m 16, so I’m not entirely sure where to direct you with regard to recommended essayists; you could do worse than Christopher Hitchens, without doubt.
 As for me, I read obsessively and assimilate whatever interests me, but I don’t intend to be the fount of knowledge for anybody - indeed, my perhaps overly referential style aims to avoid any possibility thereof.
 I’ll always recall Borges’ dictum that doubt is one of the names of intelligence (on a somewhat related note, there are fields of meaning in anything, so reading things - preferably texte scriptible - in different ways is important); thank you for the question, and good luck.